English Deutsch An introduction to the music of Unsuk Chin by Paul Griffiths

 , from the basic acoustic facts of octave and fifth.
 More directly, these colours derive from chimings built into the music: the sounds of the piano, of bells and of the large, delicately handled percussion sections that feature in Chin’s scores for orchestra or ensemble.
 They arise, too, from the rapid flutterings between different instrumental sounds that have been characteristic of her music since her breakthrough piece Akrostikon-Wortspiel

 .
-Elsewhere again they spring from her instrumental matchings, her skill in projecting sound from a solo horn into a complex mixture of piano, percussion and string ensemble (to mention just one of the cascading wonderful moments in her Double Concerto
+But they depend on a supreme technique that can have sound projecting from a solo horn into a complex mixture of piano, percussion and string ensemble (to mention just one of the cascading wonderful moments in her Double Concerto

-), and so in discovering the colours between instruments.
-Music for her is mobile sound, sound evanescent and perhaps illusory.
-She makes ear and mind race – and be glad to race through such gleaming soundscapes.
+) and so discover the colours between instruments.
+With her mobile sound, sound evanescent and perhaps illusory, she makes ear and mind race – and be glad to race through such gleaming soundscapes.

 Just as the colours on a butterfly’s wing come from light diffracted by pattern, so Chin’s seem to have developed from a productive interference she brought about between two vital musical streams she encountered growing up as a composer through the 1970s and 1980s.
 As with the spectral composers of Paris, her work in electronic music deepened her awareness of how sounds could be constituted and transformed by purely instrumental means, and so of how the orchestra could be again the magic box it was for Rimsky-Korsakov or Ravel.
 At the same time, the ostinatos and oscillations of small melodic cells, drawn from Balinese gamelan music, became ways to define chords on musical courses that dart along through harmonies of complex lustre.

-Paul Griffiths, 2003(Writer of books on music, novels and librettos)
+Paul Griffiths, 2012(Writer of books on music, novels and librettos)